Ithemes Rebrand

 Following Liquid Web's acquisition of iThemes in 2018, the company formed the StellarWP Family of Brands (a collective of over five companies) and later decided to rebrand iThemes as SolidWP.
 I seized the opportunity, and my proposed design concepts were selected from those submitted by designers across the Family of Brands.
 This led me to spearhead the design efforts for the massive, multi-product, and multi-brand rebrand.
-The undertaking was ambitious, involving:

-end-to-end product design
+End-to-end product design

 Sole Product Designer

-3 new features
+3 New features

-launched highly desired security features
+Launched highly desired security features

-reduced tickets
+Reduced tickets

 Reduction in Onboarding Related Support Tickets (Solid Security)